 \subsection{Theoretical security}

-Theoretical security of QKD protocols relies on the set of assumptions, made about the protocol implementation and the capabilities of an eavesdropper.
+The theoretical security of QKD protocols relies on a set of assumptions, made about the protocol implementation and the capabilities of an eavesdropper.
 The underlying assumption of any security proof is that the trusted parties properly follow the protocol steps.
-However, deviations from a perfect implementation are unavoidable in practice and should be properly taken into account as we discuss in Sec. \ref{subsec:implsec}.
+However, deviations from a perfect implementation are unavoidable in practice and should be properly taken into account, as we discuss in Sec. \ref{subsec:implsec}.
 Theoretical security then first focuses on eavesdropping attacks in the quantum channel, which is assumed to be fully controlled by an eavesdropper.
 In addition, implementation-specific attacks can target and exploit practical device imperfections and side channels.
 The attacks in the quantum channel follow the general scenario of Eve preparing her ancillary states, performing interaction of the ancillae with the quantum signal states, sent through the channel, and measuring the ancilla states to obtain the information on the key.
 The task of the theoretical security analysis is then to evaluate the upper bound on Eve's information based on the disturbance introduced to the signals.

 The most basic type of eavesdropping attack in the quantum channel is the \textit{individual attack}, when Eve individually (one by one) prepares her ancillae and also individually measures them after the interaction with the signal.
-In the asymptotic limit of infinitely many signals, exchanged by Alice and Bob, which implies perfect parameter estimation, Eve's information on the key is then bounded by the classical (Shannon) mutual information between her data and the data of the reference side of the post-processing (Alice in DR scenario and Bob in RR).
-The Csisz\'ar-K\"orner theorem for classical secure communication~\cite{Csiszar1978} can be then applied to QKD~\cite{Maurer1993} so that the amount of secret key that can be extracted from the data shared between Alice and Bob is lower-bounded by their information advantage over Eve:
+In the asymptotic limit of infinitely many signals, exchanged by Alice and Bob, which implies perfect parameter estimation, Eve's information on the key is then bounded by the classical (Shannon) mutual information between her data and the data of the reference side of the postprocessing (Alice in the DR scenario and Bob in the RR one).
+The Csisz\'ar-K\"orner theorem for classical secure communication~\cite{Csiszar1978} can then be applied to QKD~\cite{Maurer1993} such that the amount of the secret key that can be extracted from the data shared between Alice and Bob is lower-bounded by their information advantage over Eve:

-in either of the reconciliation scenarios, denoted as $\to$ for DR and $\gets$ for RR.
+in either of the reconciliation scenarios, which are denoted as $\to$ for DR and $\gets$ for RR.